gabriele-mastrapasqua/react-dashboard/server/README.md

 docker-compose exec mongo mongodump -d analytics --out /backup

-## import a dump to mongo

-docker-compose exec mongo mongorestore /backup

 ## import csv events data and load map data that describe the neighborhood of united states in mongodb